GE Hitachi Nuclear Energy: Reactors

 The Advanced Boiling Water Reactor (ABWR) is the world's first operational Generation III Class advanced light water reactor design.
 The NRC has registered GEH's petition for renewal of ABWR certification.
 The Economic Simplified Boiling Water Reactor (ESBWR), the Generation III+ Class design reactor, received a positive final safety evaluation report and final design approval in March 2011, and is expected to receive a license from the NRC by September 2011.

 GEH's Power Reactor Innovative Small Modular (PRISM) is a Generation IV reactor that uses liquid sodium as a coolant.
-In 2020 GEH partnered with TerraPower to develop a Natrium reactor.
+In 2020 GEH partnered with TerraPower to develop a natrium reactor.

 In 2018, GEH agreed to collaborate with Holtec International on the commercialization of the Holtec SMR-160, a 160 MWe pressurized water reactor (PWR) small modular reactor.

 Nuclear services

 As nuclear plants get older and worldwide demand for energy increases, GEH offers services for adapting plant performance and power output as well as maintenance for extending plant life.

+GEH also offers services in many other areas, including: